tfiers/phd/ReadMe.md

 <br>

 The code was initially written in Python, and later in Julia.

-- `src/` is the Julia codebase, and `Project.toml` and `Manifest.toml` show the required & exact installed Julia packages.
+- `codebase/julia` is the Julia codebase. `JuliaProject.toml` and `JuliaManifest.toml` show the required & exact installed Julia packages.
-- `codebase/` is the Python codebase, `setup.py` shows the required Python packages, and the "Reproducibility" sections in Python notebooks show the exact installed pip and conda packages.
+- `codebase/python` is the Python codebase. `setup.py` shows the required Python packages, and the "Reproducibility" sections in Python notebooks show the exact installed pip and conda packages.
-- `notebooks/` contains all Jupyter Notebooks, both in Python and, later, in Julia.
+- `notebooks/` contains all Jupyter Notebooks, both in Python and, later (from 2022 on), in Julia.
-- `website/` contains config and code to build the website where the notebooks are hosted as a JupyterBook.
+- `website/` contains config and code to build the [website](https://tfiers.github.io/voltage-to-wiring-sim) where the notebooks are hosted as a [JupyterBook](https://jupyterbook.org/).

 ## Julia

-To reproduce results:
+To reproduce results (i.e. run one of the notebooks):

-- If new to Julia, [download](https://julialang.org/downloads/) and run an installer for your OS.
+- You need a version of Julia ∈ [1.7, 2).
+[Download](https://julialang.org/downloads/) and run an installer for your OS if needed.
-- In the [`notebooks/`](notebooks/) directory, choose a Julia notebook you want to run.
-(They start from 2022 on).
-Copy the hash of its last commit (linked next to it).
+- Choose a Julia notebook to run.
+Copy the hash of the last commit to the notebook file.
+A link to this commit can be found next to the notebook's filename in the [`notebooks/`](notebooks/) directory on GitHub.
-- `git clone` this repository and `git checkout` the copied commit.
+  - Why do we need this commit?
+The codebase that is called from the notebook will have been further developed since the notebook was last run (unless you chose one of the most recent notebooks).
+Checking out the commit (next step) restores the codebase to its former, working state for the notebook.
-  - Why the `checkout` of an older commit?
-The codebase that is called from the notebook will have changed since the notebook was last run (unless it is one of the newest notebooks).
-This `checkout` restores the codebase to its former, working state for the notebook.
+- `git clone` this repository. `git checkout` the copied commit hash.
 - In the root directory, enter Julia [Pkg mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode).
   Then run `activate .` (note the dot) and `instantiate` to install all dependencies.
   This might need a shell with admin access.